War against ISIS not over yet: US

-Even though the Iraqi forces, backed by a US-led global coalition, have achieved their biggest success against ISIS by liberating the key city of Mosul, the war against the terrorist group is not over yet, says a top envoy.
+The war against the Islamic State militant group is not over yet despite the success achieved by the Iraqi forces which liberated the key city of Mosul, a top US envoy for the international coalition against the dreaded outfit said.
 “This thing is not over at all.
 We have some ways to go.
-And that’s why we had the meeting today, really to coordinate our efforts for the next phase,” Brett McGurk, the top US envoy for the international coalition against the Islamic State group, told reporters during a news conference here.
+And that’s why we had the meeting today, really to coordinate our efforts for the next phase,” Brett McGurk, US special envoy for the coalition against Islamic State, told reporters.
 Liberation of Mosul, he said, is one of the biggest events in the war against ISIS.

 McGurk said Raqqa and Syria is much more complicated than Iraq, but a fairly similar model, working by, with and through partners, and preparing the ground for basic humanitarian and stabilisation relief efforts today.